xiaofangshao/My-first-project/README.md

 # My-first-project
-this project is just for test
+this project is just for test, it is a sunny day.